 - Must complete the SVRA Driver Orientation Program (DOP).
 Not available at all SVRA events.

-– Must complete all SVRA New Competition License Application paperwork including Medical document and License Application at least two (2) weeks prior to your first race weekend.
+- Must complete all SVRA New Competition License Application paperwork including Medical Form and New Competition License Application at least two (2) weeks prior to your first race weekend.

 - Will be considered an SVRA Rookie until two race weekends have been completed without incident.

 The SVRA does conduct a Driver Orientation Program for competition licensed drivers that have not competed in Vintage events and for racing school graduates whose goal is Vintage licensing.
 This program is designed to educate the driver in the Vintage ethic of road racing- a wonderful mixture of skill and good manners.
 The goal is Safe, Fair and Fun racing.
 A Track Orientation Program is also available to drivers that have not driven at a particular venue.

 The New Competition License Application includes instructions and required documents that must be provided to SVRA to process your Application and the associated expenses.

 An SVRA Super License is required to compete in race cars that SVRA considers ultra high performance.
 Race cars within this category include, but are not limited to: GTP, Group C, WSC, Daytona Prototype, Can Am, F1, F3000, F5000, Indy, Indy Lights, IMSA GTS and GTO, Applicants must have been previously licensed with an organization recognized by SVRA and have a minimum of 3 years of racing experience in cars of similar performance level as those in the Super License category.
 Verification of such licensing, types of race cars driven, as well as race results must be submitted to the SVRA Competition Director, along with the New License Application.